awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 1. Choose **Import key pair**\.

-1. For **Name**, enter a descriptive name for the key pair\.
+1. For **Name**, enter a descriptive name for the public key\.
 The name can include up to 255 ASCII characters\.
 It can’t include leading or trailing spaces\.
+**Note**
+When you connect to your instance from the EC2 console, the console suggests this name for the name of your private key file\.

 1. Either choose **Browse** to navigate to and select your public key, or paste the contents of your public key into the **Public key contents** field\.

 1. Choose **Import key pair**\.

-1. Verify that the key pair you imported appears in the list of key pairs\.
+1. Verify that the public key that you imported appears in the list of key pairs\.

 ------
 #### [ Old console ]